 Star Wars: The Last Jedi is a work of art that is packed with the wondrous sights that only people with real vision can create.
 All of the big set pieces are visual delights, and they’re almost enough to distract from some of the glaring flaws that punctuate the film throughout.
-But even with some unsatisfactory plot ideas and faulty space physics, The Last Jedi is entertaining, engrossing, and a fine addition to the Star Wars universe.
+But even with some unsatisfactory plot ideas and faulty space physics, The Last Jedi is entertaining, engrossing, and a fine addition to this new kind of Star Wars universe.

 The film picks up essentially right where Episode 7 ended.
 The Rebels are evacuating just as the First Order is closing in on their base to destroy them.
 After some heroics by Poe Dameron (Oscar Isaac), the Rebels make a daring escape only to be reacquired by the First Order which has somehow tracked the Rebel fleet through hyperspace.
 Realizing that they can’t outrun their pursuers, all the Rebels can do is stall for time, keeping the First Order fleet at arm’s length while Finn (John Boyega) and new addition Rose Tico (Kelly Marie Tran) attempt to disable the First Order’s tracking technology.
 Meanwhile, Rey (Daisy Ridley) does her best to convince Luke Skywalker (Mark Hamill) to rejoin the Rebels.
 While doing so, however, she begins to discover a special connection with other people who are sensitive to the Force.